 We place a lot of value on strong and open communication with parents and believe that when parents and schools have a shared understanding of learning it increases the success and wellbeing of their children.
 With the advent of digital technology, the opportunities to be involved in your child's learning have increased, whether it's getting regular glimpses of what your child does at school through Seesaw or working alongside them at home on a shared google doc.

 Following consultation with our community we have created home learning guidelines that have recommendations around the duration and type of home learning set at different year levels.
 The table below summarises this or you can read the full guidelines here.

 |Year Level||Type of home learning||Duration|

 |20 mins weeknights|

-Throughout 2019 and 2020 we are focusing on improving maths learning across the school.
+Throughout 2019-2021 we focused on improving maths learning across the school.
 Our Supporting Your Child With Maths booklet explains what we are doing as a school and what you can do to your child gets the same messages about maths at home.

 The best way to get more information about supporting your child is by talking to their teacher.
 You can email questions, speak informally before or after school or set up a time to meet to discuss your child's learning and ask questions about how to support this at home.
 There is also a range of guidance given by the Ministry of Education and other experts: links to these external sites are given below.

 - General guidance from the Ministry about supporting learning at home as well as advice on homework, school holidays and learner-led conferences can be found here